ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-Provider.md

 LDAP Authentication Provider
 ================

 Setting up LDAP form based authentication can be done fairly easily.
-Simply following the example configs listed below depending on your Symfony version.
+Simply follow the example configs listed below depending on your Symfony version.
 For Symfony 2.8+ the Guard component is used.
 In each example, don't forget to register the needed routes (`login`, `login_check`) along with other boiler-plate code (the controller login action and the login form).

 The following example security configs secure your full site with a LDAP form login: